oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 :::

-## <a name="Parameter" href="#Parameter">12.9 Parameter</a>
+## <a name="Parameter" href="#Parameter">12.5 Parameter</a>

-An action or function overload MAY specify parameters.
+An action or function MAY specify parameters.

-A bound action or function overload MUST specify at least one parameter;
+A bound action or function MUST specify at least one parameter;
 the first parameter is its binding parameter.
 The order of parameters MUST NOT change unless the schema version changes.

 Each parameter MUST have a name that is a [simple identifier](#SimpleIdentifier).
-The parameter name MUST be unique within the action or function overload.
+The parameter name MUST be unique within the action or function declaration.

 The parameter MUST specify a type.
 It MAY be any type in scope, or a collection of any type in scope.